alexpasmantier/snob/README.md

 ## 🖐️ DISCLAIMER

-`snob` is still in an early stage, we'll be adding more polish in the days/weeks to come
+`snob` is still early stage, we'll be adding more polish in the days/weeks to come

 ## 🧐 About